gskluzacek/flasky/brch_chngs.md

 * added this file
 * added Notes.md -- the notes I've taken while reading _Flask Web Development_
 * updated .gitignore

+# Backlog

+## Themes
+* create new db models
+* add new application functionality that uses new models including navigation
+* strip out base functionality and navigation

+## Features
+* To Be Determined...